BrutalTeam/go-netbox/docs/VLANGroup.md

 ### NewVLANGroup

-`func NewVLANGroup(id int32, url string, display string, name string, slug string, scope interface{}, created NullableTime, lastUpdated NullableTime, vlanCount int64, utilization string, ) *VLANGroup`
+`func NewVLANGroup(id int32, url string, display string, name string, slug string, vlanCount int64, utilization string, ) *VLANGroup`

 NewVLANGroup instantiates a new VLANGroup object
 This constructor will assign default values to properties that have it defined,